costajob/ruby-app-servers/README.md

 Unicorn configuration is the more *hardcore* of the bucket: it explicitly demands for a configuration file, while the rest of the pack can be configured directly by command line.

 ### Threads vs processes
-JRuby with Puma proved to be the fastest of the tested solutions, although MRI implementation is also very close in throughput.
+Puma on JVM proved to be the fastest of the tested solutions, although MRI implementation is also very close in throughput.
-JRuby latency is also better than MRI, but JVM consumes much more memory than MRI processes.
+JRuby latency is also better than MRI, despite JVM confirmed to be a memory-hungry piece of software.

-### The future
-By supporting [CoW](https://en.wikipedia.org/wiki/Copy-on-write) Ruby application servers based the pre-forking model have finally pretty decent performance.
-*Ruby 3.0* will be aimed to be 3x faster and to offer a better concurrency model: that's great, since JRuby proved how threads-pool model outperforms pre-forking one on both throughput and latency.